 Go to BitBucket to checkout OPAL and to read how to compile and deploy it.

-The latest release is always found on Maven Central and can therefore added to you project as standard library dependecy.
+The latest release is always found on Maven Central and can therefore be added to your project as standard library dependency.

 OPAL consists of multiple sub projects and tools which are described in the following.

 Contains general datastructure and algorithms particular useful in the context of static analyis.
 E.g., graph algorithms, such as an implementation of Tarjan's algorithm for finding strongly connected components.
 The implementations are designed with scalability in mind and should be able to process millions of nodes.

 libraryDependencies += "de.opal-project" % "common_2.12" % "1.0.0"

 The bytecode toolkit implements a generic infrastructure for parsing Java class files.
 Additionally, it provides a default representation for Java bytecode that can be used to analyze class files.
 That representation provides extensive support for pattern matching on Java bytecode to facilitate writing basic analyses.